morinlab/lymphopedia/IRF4.md

 ## Overview
 IRF4 (Interferon Regulatory Factor 4) encodes a transcription factor that plays a critical role in the regulation of immune response genes and  B-cell development.
 Mutations and rearrangements in the IRF4 gene have been implicated in various B-cell lymphomas, including DLBCL.
 IRF4-rearranged large B-cell lymphomas (LBCL-IRF4) show a unique molecular profile with strong expression of IRF4/MUM1 and are associated with favorable outcomes.
 MUM1 staining is also commonly used to assign DLBCLs to one of the two cell-of-origin (COO) subgroups by immunohistochemistry.
 IRF4 is one of [a number of genes](https://github.com/morinlab/LLMPP/wiki/ashm) affected by aberrant somatic hypermutation in B-cell lymphomas, which complicates the interpretation of mutations at this locus.
+Although IRF4 is significantly mutated in DLBCL, [Selective pressure analysis](#mutation-pattern-and-selective-pressure-estimates) implies the gene is largely under negative selective pressure.
-There are a few mutation hotspots in this gene.
-The functional role of mutations in IRF4 in the absence of a rearrangement remains poorly understood.
+There are a few mutation hotspots in IRF4.
+It remains unclear whether any of the mutations in IRF4 are relevant to lymphomagenesis.

 ## Relevance tier by entity